dawidm/cryptonose2/download/index.md

 <a class="download-button" href="https://github.com/dawidm/cryptonose2/releases/download/v2.17.0/Cryptonose-2.17.0.exe">Download Windows version (Cryptonose-2.17.0.exe)</a>

 **Windows Defender SmartScreen** is blocking the installation?
-This could unfortunetly happen, because it doesn't find Cryptonose "a known application".
+This could unfortunately happen, because it doesn't find Cryptonose "a known application".
 To install Cryptonose you need to click "More info" and "Run anyway".

 To fix this I would have to pay for a special certificate every year but still Windows Defender could be sceptical, because of relatively low popularity of this application.
 [More about the issue.](https://getimageview.net/2020/06/02/microsoft-defender-smartscreen-is-hurting-independent-developers/)